ftso-eu/ftsofeedupdate/README.md

    ```bash
    python script.py feeds.json feeds_updated.json --add 1 "NEW_FEED/USD" '[{"exchange":"example","symbol":"NEW/USD"}]'
    ```
-   This command adds a new feed with category `1`, feed name `"NEW_FEED/USD"`, and the specified sources.
+   This command adds a new feed with category `1`, name `"NEW_FEED/USD"`, and the specified sources.

 2. **Update an Existing Feed**:
    ```bash